 As part of the planning application process, organisations such as Highways, Environment Agency, Natural England, parish councils are consulted.
-Consultee comments are available to view on all applications registered after 1 December 2015.
-For applications registered before this date the consultee comments are available to view in the council offices.
+You can view consultee comments on applications registered after 1 December 2015.

-No comments raised by members of the public on applications registered before 2017 can be viewed online but are available to view in the council offices.
-For all those applications received and registered from 2017 onwards all comments received on a planning application will be available to view online.
-All personal information such as signatures, phone numbers and personal email addresses will be redacted.
+No comments raised by members of the public on applications registered before 2017 can be viewed online.
+You can view comments on applications received and registered from 2017.
+Please be aware that we cannot accept anonymous comments, however personal information such as signatures, phone numbers and personal email addresses will be redacted.